The role of geography in the complex diffusion of innovations: Results

-10pt To explore the statistical characteristics of adoption and churn, we fit the two respective cumulative distribution functions (CDF) as shown in Figure \ref{fig:fig1} and Figure\ref{fig:fig3}B. The Bass CDF curve \cite{bass1969new} is defined as $dy_a(t)/dt = (p_a+q_ay_a(t))(1-y_a(t))$, with $y_a(t)$ the number of new adopters at time \textit{t} (months), \textit{p\textsubscript{a}} innovation or advertisement parameter of adoption $a$ (independent from the number of previous adopters), and \textit{q\textsubscript{a}} imitation parameter (dependent on the number of previous adopters).
+The Bass diffusion model \cite{bass1969new} enables us to investigate adoption dynamics at global and local scales.
+This can be done by fitting the cumulative distribution function (CDF) of adoption (shown in Figure \ref{fig:fig1}A) with model CDF.
+The Bass CDF is defined by $dy(t)/dt = (p+q \times y(t))(1-y(t))$, with $y(t)$ the number of new adopters at time \textit{t} (months), \textit{p} innovation or advertisement parameter of adoption (independent from the number of previous adopters), and \textit{q} imitation parameter (dependent on the number of previous adopters).
 This nonlinear differential equation can be solved by:

-with $m$ size of adopting population.
-Eq. \ref{Eq1} described the CDF empirical values with sum of squared distance from the mean \textit{SS}= 0.000245 and empirical values \textit{q\textsubscript{a}} = 0.108; \textit{p\textsubscript{a}}= 0.00016.
-This approach overestimated the adoption rate at the time when Facebook entered the country after 2008 (Fig. S3).

-10pt Meanwhile, an exponential growth function $y_{ch}(t)$ explains the dynamics of churn and is defined as: